bayes-rules/uscots-2021/README.md

 If you plan on following the R code by running it during the workshop please download the files provided on this page by clicking  the green Code button and then Download Zip.

-In addition install the necessary packages: `tidyverse, rstan, rstanarm`.
+We recommend running the code in the [setup](https://github.com/bayes-rules/uscots-2021/blob/main/R/00-setup.R) file to ensure that you have the necessary packages prior to the workshop.

-In addition please download the bayesrules package from GitHub by running the following code:
+The `bayesrules` package will need to be installed from GitHub by running the following code:

-`devtools::install_github("mdogucu/bayesrules")`
+`devtools::install_github("bayes-rules/bayesrules")`

 ## Before the Workshop: Instructions for R beginners